w4560000/PostSharp.Documentation/conceptual/Model/Aggregatable/advisable-collections.md

 Patterns such as Aggregatable, Recordable or Threading Models dynamically inject advices into advisable collections.
 These advices typically expose an interface, respectively <xref:PostSharp.Patterns.Model.IAggregatable>, <xref:PostSharp.Patterns.Recording.IRecordable> and <xref:PostSharp.Patterns.Threading.IThreadAware>.
 Because interfaces are introduced at run-time and not at build-time, you cannot use the normal type casting constructs to access the interface members.

-Instead of a normal cast, you can use the <xref:PostSharp.Patterns.DynamicAdvising.QueryInterfaceExtensions.QueryInterface*> extension method to access interfaces implemented by the given instance.
+Instead of a normal cast, you can use the <xref:PostSharp.Patterns.DynamicAdvising.DynamicAdvisingServices.QueryInterface``1(System.Object,System.Boolean)> extension method to access interfaces implemented by the given instance.
 This method will return the proper interface implementation irrespective how the interface is implemented: directly in the source code, introduced by PostSharp aspect at build time, or added dynamically at run time.

 The following code snippet gets the <xref:PostSharp.Patterns.Model.IAggregatable> interface of the `Lines` collection in the example above: